Nikhilrajurkar/Association-Rules/README.md

 # Association-Rules
-Prepare rules for the all the data sets
+Preparing  rules for the book and movies dataset